Roasted Duck Breast with Cardinal Puree

 Duck Sauce

-• Chicken demi-glace can be substituted for a cup/250ml chicken stock (if using stock, do not add water to the sauce).
-Carefully loosen duck leg skin by running your thumb under; save it for duck skin chips.
-Remove and shred duck meat and save bones and cartilages for the sauce and shredded meat for the samosas.
+Carefully loosen the duck leg skin by running your thumb underneath it; reserve the skin for making duck skin chips.
+Remove and shred the duck meat.
+Save the bones and cartilage for the sauce, and set aside the shredded meat for the samosas.

-• Add crushed garlic, zest, spice, bay leaf, carrots and shallots.
-Cook for a few minutes and add liquids: port, chicken demi-glace and water or stock and duck jus/juice.
-Add enough liquid to cover the bones.
-Bring to a boil and let simmer for 90 mins or so.
-Pass liquid through a sieve and continue to cook the sauce on low, and skim off impurities and foam that accumulates around the edge of the pan.
-After 20 mins or so, readjust seasoning.
-Let cool off and refrigerate completely.
-Remove fat and discard.
-Store sauce in refrigerator for up to 5 days or freeze for later use.
+• Add the crushed garlic, zest, spices, bay leaf, carrots, and shallots.
+Cook for a few minutes, then add the liquids: port, chicken demi-glace, and either water, stock, or duck jus/juice.
+Add enough liquid to just cover the bones.
+Bring to a boil, then reduce the heat and let simmer for about 90 minutes.
+Pass the liquid through a sieve and continue to cook the sauce over low heat, skimming off any impurities and foam that accumulate around the edge of the pan.
+After about 20 minutes, readjust the seasoning.

 Duck Confit Samosas

 • Duck confit samosas can be prepared in advance and kept frozen for later use.
-Cut feuille de brick pastry in 2 and fold one side over to form a neat rectangle.
-Scoop out about 2 ounces/60g of shredded duck confit meat and fold it along the line of the fold.
-So that it creates a perfect equilateral triangle and glue the lip with egg whites or egg yolks and seal.
-Repeat until done and keep samosas refrigerated.
-Cook samosas in duck fat or in clarified butter for about 5 mins on both sides until golden brown and crispy.
+Cut each feuille de brick pastry sheet in half, then fold one side over to form a neat rectangle.
+Place about 2 ounces (60g) of shredded duck confit meat along the folded edge.
+Fold the pastry over the filling to create a perfect equilateral triangle, continuing to fold until you reach the end.
+Brush the lip with egg white or egg yolk to seal.
+Repeat with the remaining filling and pastry, keeping the prepared samosas refrigerated.

 Cardinal Puree